The traditional workforce continues to shift with more and more professionals choosing to become independent contractors.

 Chicago Workers’ Compensation Attorney

 There are some cases in which independent contractors are misclassified as independent contractors when they should have actually been considered an employee.
 Some employers purposely misclassify workers as independent contractors in order to avoid obligations and benefits owned to employees, including workers compensation.
 In case the independent contractor is injured on the job, they should consider reviewing the classification to check if they should be considered an employee.
 If they are deemed as an employee, they may qualify for workers compensation benefits.
 Consult a Chicago workers’ compensation lawyer to understand your rights.
-Call Willens Law Offices at (312) 957-4166 for a free consultation.
+Call Willens & Baez at (312) 957-4166 for a free consultation.